-After so many years in Europe, I finally got to go to Rome.
+After so many years in Europe, I’ve finally got to go to Rome.

-I always knew I loved Italy, but I was not sure what to expect from its capital.
+I always knew I would love Italy, but I was not sure what to expect from its capital.
 I had been looking forward to this moment for so long and now it was finally happening.

 I decided I wanted to go alone.
 I needed this time by myself to keep figuring out things that were still blocking in my head.
 I needed these days by myself to remain open and absorb better the Italian way of living.
-By going alone, I would’ve been vulnerable.
-I would’ve been sensitive.
-I will simply be more hopeful.
+By traveling alone, I would be vulnerable.
+I would be sensitive.
+I would simply be more hopeful.

 Rome was exactly that and way more.